Bioconductor/BioC2023/README.md

 The abstracts should all contain these fields.
 If any field isn't used, it should remain blank.

 ```
+day: "" # Day of a conference, 'day1', 'day2' etc. format
 title: "" # A string with the full title.
 paper: "" # Number of paper or track.
 Valid options: paper# or track#.
 For example, paper2, track1, etc. track is only used for the short talks tracks.
-There is no defined track number as in the case of the papers, they should be added in order of appearance in the document.
+If 'track#', then the 'talks:' field should list the associated papers, e.g., ["paper34","paper78","paper45","paper37","paper8"]
-session_type: "" # String with the type.
-Valid options: "Short talk", "Short talks track", "Package demo", "Workshop".
+session_type: "" # String with the session type, e.g., "Short talk", "Short talks track", "Package demo", "Workshop".
 authors: "" # String with the authors separated by comma.
 presenting_author: "" # Author who will present.
 The first author by default.
 affiliation: "" # String with the affiliation.
 abstract: "" # String with the abstract.
 Sometimes there are quotes in the text which should be escaped.
 time: "" # The time in 24h format.
 Example: 1300 for 1 PM.
-github: "" # Haven't used this field.
-Not sure if this has been provided.
-twitter: "" # Twitter handle without the @.
-youtube: "" # Link to youtube video when available.
-day: "" # Valid options: day1, day2, day3.
 talks: "" # This field is only for the short talk tracks.
 This should list the number of papers under this track.
 This should be a YAML array.
 Example: ["paper10", "paper20"]
+github: "" # Link to the associated dode repository
+presenting_author: "" # Presenting author.
+If multiple, as for the track sessions, additional 'presenting_author#' fields should be filled.
+twitter: "" # A full url to twitter or other social media platform.
+If multiple, as for the track sessions, additional 'twitter#' fields should be filled.
+youtube: "" # Link to youtube video when available.
+If multiple, as for the track sessions, additional 'youtube#' fields should be filled.
+details: "" # Currently not used
+level: "" # Valid only for workshops and package demos.
+Can be 'Beginner', 'Intermediate', 'Advanced'
+orchestra: "" # Should be 'yes' for workshops and package demos
 ```

 + The `content/abstracts/` directory contains the individual pages for the abstracts.
 This directory could be ignored as it will be updated with the `2_create_abstracts.sh` and `3_create_tracks.sh` bash scripts.
 These scripts convert the elements in data to content pages.

+- Workshops and package demo yaml files will be processed by [workshops.md](content/workshops.md) to create the "WORKSHOPS & DEMOS" page.

 ======